Icinga/icinga2/doc/7-migration.md

 Sample configuration files are located in the `conf.d/` directory which is included in `icinga2.conf` by default.

+### <a id="differences-1x-2-main-config"></a> Main Config File

+In Icinga 1.x there are many global configuration settings available in `icinga.cfg`.
+Icinga 2 only uses a small set of [global constants](#global-constants) allowing you to specify certain different setting such as the `NodeName` in a cluster scenario.

+Aside from that, the [icinga2.conf](#icinga2-conf) should take care of including global constants, enabled [features](#features) and the object configuration.

 ### <a id="differences-1x-2-include-files-dirs"></a> Include Files and Directories